Erling Haaland injury update: Will Man City striker be fit to face Burnley after suffering issue vs Arsenal?

 The Norwegian came off after 76 minutes against Arsenal when he complained of pain in his back, having opened the scoring at the Emirates.
 Arsenal dominated proceedings however and escaped with a point as neither side made headway in the title race, drawing 1-1.

-Haaland is likely to sit out City’s trip to Huddersfield Town in the Carabao Cup on Wednesday, with manager Pep Guardiola set to rotate his squad after a “demanding week”.
+Haaland missed City’s 2-0 win at Huddersfield Town in the Carabao Cup on Wednesday, with manager Pep Guardiola fielding a much-changed team.
+Goals from Phil Foden and Savinho were enough to progress into the fourth round.

 Guardiola said on Tuesday: “Recovery yesterday [Monday], he didn't train and I didn’t see him and the rest of the players yet today.